jphaugla/redisEnterpriseVault/README.md

 #### run the ansible jobs to configure postgres, redis enterprise, and vault
 * Verify the parameters in [main parameter file](terraform/ansible-gke/gke-test/vars/main.yml)
 * Check the [ansible script environment variables](terraform/ansible-gke/manual_run_openshift.sh)
+  *  verify you have the vault, postgres, redis_connect and rdi variable set appropriately
+  *  Have not yet tested rdi with openshift (probably needs a change to the gears install)
 * Kick off the ansible script

 ```bash